Jmucene/module-9-readme-generator/README.md

 The steps taken to achieve this:-

-⋅⋅* Fork the repo
+⋅⋅* Fork the repo.
-⋅⋅* Create a feature branch
+⋅⋅* Create a feature branch.
-⋅⋅* Commit your new feature
+⋅⋅* Commit your new feature.
-⋅⋅* Push your branch (git push)
+⋅⋅* Push your branch (git push).
-⋅⋅* Create a new pull request
+⋅⋅* Create a new pull request.